 Both kinds of electronic-powered cookers require hard wiring by an electrician, you can’t just plug them into a wall socket – so factor in those costs when buying either model.
 The ceramic electric hob requires a 6.6KW connection with a 30 amp fuse while the same firm’s induction hob needs a 7.4KW supply with a 32 amp fuse.

 Induction hob vs electric hob: Verdict

-Induction hobs feel a little like cooking with magic because the hob itself doesn’t heat up and yet it can deliver incredible heat incredibly quickly.
-If you’re a serious steak-searer or stir-fryer, you’ll love what it can do – although if you’re new to induction, you’ll have to rethink your favourite recipes because everything cooks so much more quickly.
+Induction hobs feel a little like cooking with magic because the hob itself doesn’t heat up and yet it can deliver impressive heat incredibly quickly to heat the pans for more efficient cooking.
+If you’re a serious steak searer or stir-fryer, you’ll love what it can do although if you’re new to induction, you’ll have to rethink your favorite recipes because everything cooks so much more quickly.
 It’s a shame that you can’t use every kind of pan on it, but that’s a sacrifice we’re willing to make.